common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/final/en/en.md

 ## Language
 <!-- {{LANGUAGE_DESCRIPTION}} -->
 <!-- Provide a brief (1-2 paragraph) description of your language -->

+English is a West Germanic language with origins in England.
+There are an estimated 1.5 billion English speakers, making it the most widely spoken language in the world.
+English is commonly learned as a second language in many countries.

 ## Demographic information
 The dataset includes the following distribution of age and gender.